Economy

 Economies can get stronger or weaker based on economic activity in them, and tax rates for both manufacturing and storage will vary as a result.

 Resources are the lowest level of material that exists.
-They're extracted from the environment (mined, for instance), though this page doesn't cover resource extraction.
+They're extracted from the environment (mined, for instance), and listed out in our Resources page.

 • Paristeel and Transteel